akassama/ai-overview-remover/README.md

 4. **Load Unpacked**: Click the "Load unpacked" button.
 5. **Select Folder**: Choose the folder where you saved the extension files.

-The "AI Overview Blocker" icon should now appear in your browser's toolbar.
+The "AI Overview Remover" icon should now appear in your browser's toolbar.

 ### ⚙️ Usage

 Click the extension icon in your toolbar to open the popup menu.
 From there, you can toggle which elements you want to hide.
 The settings will save automatically.

 ### 💬 Feedback & Contributions